ASC Events

 - African Studies Center

-Eye on Africa is a weekly seminar series that provides scholars, policy-makers, applied practitioners, students, and the interested public with cutting-edge and highly-contextualized knowledge about the African continent.
+Eye on Africa is a bi-weekly seminar series that provides scholars, policy-makers, applied practitioners, students, and the interested public with cutting-edge and highly-contextualized knowledge about the African continent.
 Emerging and established scholars share the results of their recent research, with time for audience questions and comments.
 The series draws on a diverse group of presenters to create an inclusive, holistic view of African history, social movements, the economy, and politics.

 - Date: